Tips for Driving in San Francisco

-Driving in San Francisco
+Street in San Francisco with historic cable car

-Traveling around San Francisco by car can be a real challenge for visitors and residents alike.
-Traffic goes fast, people switch lanes like flies zig-zagging from point to point, and one-way streets are prevalent.
-Bicyclists, buses and pedestrians all share the road, and those enormous hills can be quite daunting, especially if you're driving a stick.
-Here are some tips for driving in the City by the Bay, so you can navigate the picturesque streets safely and securely.
+Bicyclists, buses, and pedestrians all share the road, and those enormous hills can be quite daunting, especially if you're driving a manual car.
+Here are some tips for driving in the City by the Bay to navigate the picturesque streets safely and securely.

-Extra Help Navigating
+Get Extra Help Navigating

 Pay Attention to Street Signs